Wilmington, Ohio: Economy

 On July 16, 2009, the Wilmington City Council voted unanimously to establish Wilmington as a "Green Enterprise Zone".
-The legislation will facilitate green economic development by creating financial incentives for the creation of green collar jobs.
-The City Council passed the measure in response to an economic grassroots movement initiated in October 2008 by two Wilmington High School graduates, Mark Rembert and Taylor Stuckert, aided by Pure Blue Energy, LLC a consulting firm out of North Carolina.
+The legislation was to facilitate green economic development by creating financial incentives for the creation of green-collar jobs.
+The city council passed the measure in response to an economic grassroots movement initiated in October 2008 by two Wilmington High School graduates, Mark Rembert and Taylor Stuckert, aided by Pure Blue Energy, LLC, a consulting firm out of North Carolina.
 Wilmington is the first city in the United States to pass such a law.

-The AZEK Company has its main manufacturing plant in Wilmington, and produces composite decking and railing systems under the TimberTech & AZEK brands.
-In 2018, with the Green Enterprise Zone initiative in place, the AZEK Company opened a state-of-the-art polyethylene recycling plant in Wilmington Airpark which recycles post-industrial and post-consumer polyethylene and PVC, and makes it into raw material for TimberTech decking.
+The AZEK Company has its main manufacturing plant in Wilmington and produces composite decking and railing systems under the TimberTech and AZEK brands.
+In 2018, with the Green Enterprise Zone initiative in place, the AZEK Company opened a state-of-the-art polyethylene recycling plant in Wilmington Airpark, which recycles postindustrial and postconsumer polyethylene and PVC to make it into raw material for TimberTech decking.

 Wilmington is also home to CMH Regional Health System, a regional health provider.
-From its base of operations at Clinton Memorial Hospital, the non-profit corporation has established health clinics in almost a dozen satellite locations in Southwestern Ohio.
-In 2007, CMH opened the Foster J. Boyd, MD, Regional Cancer Center in Wilmington, providing cancer treatment services for patients throughout Southwest Ohio.
-The hospital in Wilmington has 95 staffed beds, and employed nearly 1000 people as of fiscal year 2006.
-The hospital also offers a six-bed Intensive Care Unit, a dedicated Emergency Room (with an average of over 30,000 visits from 2004–2006), an Obstetrics Unit (with 725 births in FY 2006), Surgical services (6,356 surgical procedures and 1,184 endoscopies FY 2006), Medical-Telemetry care, Medical-Surgical and Pediatric care, Physical Rehabilitation, Nuclear Medicine and CT services, and a Sleep Study center, amongst other various professional services at the hospital.
+From its base of operations at Clinton Memorial Hospital, the nonprofit corporation has established health clinics in almost a dozen satellite locations in Southwestern Ohio.
+In 2007, CMH opened the Foster J. Boyd, MD, Regional Cancer Center in Wilmington, providing cancer-treatment services for patients throughout Southwest Ohio.
+The hospital in Wilmington has 95 staffed beds and employed nearly 1000 people as of fiscal year 2006.
+The hospital also offers a six-bed intensive care unit, a dedicated emergency room (with an average of over 30,000 visits from 2004–2006), an obstetrics unit (with 725 births in FY 2006), surgical services (6,356 surgical procedures and 1,184 endoscopies FY 2006), medical-telemetry care, medical-surgical and pediatric care, physical rehabilitation, nuclear medicine and CT services, and a sleep-study center, among other various professional services at the hospital.
 RegionalCare Hospital Partners of Brentwood, Tennessee, purchased Clinton Memorial Hospital on November 30, 2010.
 The total sale price after adjustments was $82,137,477.

-In addition to air freight services and medical services, the city of Wilmington also competes in the truck freight industry, serving as corporate home to R+L Carriers, a trucking and shipping company located off of the intersection between U.S. 68 and I-71 north of Wilmington.
+In addition to air freight and medical services, the city of Wilmington also competes in the truck freight industry, serving as corporate home to R+L Carriers, a trucking and shipping company located off of the intersection between U.S. 68 and I-71 north of Wilmington.